 Soliciting Pre-Submission Feedback.
-Potential proposers may (but are NOT required to) email a 1-2 page executive summary to the cognizant SBIR/STTR Program Director to help gauge whether a project meets the program's intellectual merit and broader/commercial impact criteria.
-The summary should discuss: the company and team; the market opportunity, value proposition, and customers; the technology/innovation; key technology risks to be addressed by this effort; and the competition.
-Program Director contact information can be found on the technology area page on the SBIR/STTR website.
-Potential proposers are discouraged from submitting an executive summary to multiple Program Directors in parallel.
+Potential proposers may (but are NOT required to) submit an Executive Summary via the seedfund.nsf.gov website to help gauge whether a project meets the program's intellectual merit and broader/commercial impact criteria.
+The Executive Summary questionnaire will ask for the small business to discuss the company and team; the market opportunity, value proposition, and customers; the technology/innovation; key technology risks to be addressed by this effort; and the competition.
+The cognizant Program Director will respond with feedback.
 Please note that responsiveness of Program Directors will be limited as the solicitation deadline approaches.

 Phase I Proposal and Program Objectives.
 An STTR Phase I proposal must describe the research effort needed to establish the feasibility of the proposed scientific or technical innovation.
 The primary objectives of the Phase I effort are to (i) determine whether the innovation has sufficient technical and broader/commercial impact merit for proceeding into a Phase II project and (ii) to assess commercial feasibility of the proposed innovation.
-The deliverable of an STTR Phase I grant is a report describing technical accomplishments that will be included as part of the Phase II proposal package in FastLane.
+The deliverable of an STTR Phase I grant is a report describing the technical accomplishments and outcomes of the Phase I project.